 Our Doctoral programme is fully accredited by the UK Economic and Social Research Council (ESRC).
 The Department of Politics and International Relations is a partner in the new ESRC South East Doctoral Training Partnership (DTP) in the South East Network for Social Sciences (SeNSS) .
 Composed of social scientists from the universities of East Anglia, Essex, Kent, Reading, Royal Holloway, and Sussex the SeNSS DTP funds cutting-edge doctoral students in the social sciences across the South East region.
 Accreditation is a highly competitive process

-Candidates wishing to be considered for an ESRC studentship are strongly advised to contact a potential supervisor no later than November—i.e. 10 months before they wish to commence their research.
-There is an internal College process to select the candidates for funding and this is extremely competitive.
+Candidates wishing to be considered for an ESRC studentship are strongly advised to contact a potential supervisor no later than November or December—i.e. 9-10 months before they wish to commence their research.
+There is an internal College process to select the candidates for funding.